alexstaravoitau/navoshta.github.io/_posts/2017-01-15-traffic-signs-classification.md

 {: style="text-align: center;"}
 {: .small}

-There was no **Road narrows on the left** class in the dataset, otherwise it would probably be classifier's top choice with even higher confidence.
+To clarify, this **Elderly crossing** sign was not among those 43 classes this model was trained for, yet what we see here is a reasonable assumption that it looks a lot like **Road narrows on the right** sign.
+Ironically, classifier's second guess was that this **Elderly crossing** sign should be classified as **Children crossing**!

 In conclusion, according to different sources human performance on a similar task varies from 98.3% to 98.8%, therefore this model seems to outperform an average human.
 Which, I believe, is the ultimate goal of machine learning!